satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 - A neural network without an activation function is just like a linear regression model which is not able to learn the complex non-linear pattern.
 Therefore, the activation function is a key part of the neural network.

 ##### Types of Activation Functions:

-1. Sigmoid - covered already
+1. Sigmoid - covered already; **This is generally used for the output layer in binary classification problem.**

 	Problems with using the Sigmoid Function:
 	- “vanishing gradients” problem occur